needlesslygrim/ErickHoward/README.md

-- 👋 Hi, I’m @needlesslygrim
+- 👋 Hi, I’m needlesslygrim
 - 👀 I’m interested in programming, Linux and gaming.
 - 🌱 I know Rust, C#, Python, and some C/C++
 - 💞️ I’m looking to collaborate on nothing.